Open-Attestation/documentation-website/website/docs/docs-section/faq.md

 2. By document transmission
     - Sending the original OpenAttestation document (OA document)
-    - Sending a HTML page (embedded with OA document)
+    - Sending an HTML page (embedded with OA document)
-    - Sending document as PDF with QR code for verification
+    - Sending the document as a PDF with a QR code for verification

 Below are the pros and cons of each approach.